Eddie Plank: Career

 During his tenure in Philadelphia, Plank was one of the most consistent pitchers in the game, winning over 20 games seven times.
 In the four World Series in which he played, Plank earned a 1.32 ERA but only a 2–5 win–loss record.
 As Plank was one of the best pitchers on the Athletics, Mack would usually match him up against Christy Mathewson, another Hall of Famer, when the Athletics played the Giants in the World Series.
 Plank pitched complete games in all six of his World Series starts.
 His quiet personality led to him getting overshadowed in media coverage by other Athletics pitchers such as Hall of Famers Waddell and Chief Bender, but Plank would win more games than either of these.

 In November 1914, it was rumored that Plank would be sold to the New York Highlanders.
 In December, Plank signed a contract to play in the Federal League.
 Mack expressed no regret at Plank's departure, saying, "I wish him the best of luck...
 I was through with him.
 He was after the money.
 He was a wonderful pitcher and he is a good one yet."
 He played for the outlaw league's St. Louis Terriers and won 21 games, the eighth and final time he reached the 20-win plateau.
-Some baseball reference works decline to acknowledge the Federal League as a major league, and therefore give Plank credit for only seven 20-win seasons and 305 total wins.

 When the Federal League folded, Plank applied for free agency but was declared to belong to the St. Louis Browns for 1916.
 In September of that year, Plank predicted that he might be able to pitch ten more seasons, saying, "I don't know whether it is that I have more on the ball this season than I had in other years, but at any rate I feel that I have just as much stuff as I ever did."
 However, by June 1917 newspapers reported that Plank's career was nearly over; he had struggled with arm problems and had left the team at one point due to a nervous breakdown.
 He retired in October 1917, citing stomach difficulties brought on by the stress of baseball.
 His final game was a 1–0 11-inning complete game loss to Walter Johnson and the Washington Senators on August 6, 1917.
 Despite his announcement, the New York Yankees traded pitchers Urban Shocker and Nick Cullop, infielders Fritz Maisel and Joe Gedeon, catcher Les Nunamaker, and cash to the Browns for Plank and Del Pratt.
 Plank refused to report to New York, insisting he was retired.